How dog breeds affect pet insurance prices

 What’s the difference between a pedigree, crossbreed and mongrel?

 You need to know whether your dog’s a pedigree, crossbreed or mixed breed when you get insurance.

-A pedigree dog, also known as a purebred dog, has parents which both belong to the same breed.
+A pedigree is also known as a purebred dog.
+Both parents belong to the same breed.
 Examples of popular pedigrees are Labradors, German shepherds and bulldogs.

 However, if a labradoodle was bred with another labradoodle, their offspring might be classed as a pedigree by some insurers.

 A mongrel is usually a mixture of three or more dog breeds.
 Mongrels aren’t intentionally bred like crossbreeds or pedigrees and because of this they have fewer inherited genetic health issues.

 Average medium mongrel insurance cost: £221